 Paula has been profoundly moved and even changed for the better by significant losses—the suicide of her brother David, the loss of Jola her beloved dog, the act of bearing close witness (through caregiving) to the slow decline and at-home death of her best friend Lauren.
 Because what was lost remains a rich source of strength and love!
 Because compassion and gratitude were born of reclaiming grief & honoring death… In her work as an outreach social worker, Paula has developed an understanding of how to engage essential community supports & services to help break down barriers to care.
 To this new purpose she also brings her passions for exploring the natural world, for growing fresh food & flowers, for reading & writing poetry & singing and finding humor in the lovable quirks of each day.
 It is Paula’s great joy to join forces with Dawn & Hannah in the soulful adventure of opening the doors to The Lily House.

-Hannah S Ewart, RN, CHPN, Clerk and Co-founder
+Hannah S Ewart, RN, CHPN, Secretary and Co-founder

 Hannah’s first experience with death was that of her grandfather at a hospice home in Rochester, NY.
 As a child, she was struck by the grace with which the staff cared for her grandfather and normalized his dying process.
 The experience contrasted with her grandmother’s death in the hospital years later, which cemented Hannah’s admiration for home-based end-of-life care.
 After graduating with a Bachelors of Science in Biology from State University of New York at Purchase, Hannah served as a hospice volunteer for Visiting Nurse Services of New York, while working as a Medical Editor in Manhattan.
 Eventually, realizing she had been walking parallel to the path she was meant to walk, Hannah enrolled at Phillips Beth Israel School of Nursing and achieved her Associates Degree in Nursing.
 She left Manhattan for Cape Cod, caring for those with dementia and chronic illnesses, before officially becoming a hospice nurse in 2016.
 She has served dying individuals in their homes, skilled nursing facilities, and assisted living facilities across Cape Cod.
 Having seen firsthand the struggle families endure to care for their dying loved ones, Hannah is honored to join Dawn and Paula, and bring her experience and compassion to The Lily House.